 Debug add-ins in Office on the web

 You can build and debug add-ins on a computer that isn't running Windows or the Office desktop client—for example, if you're developing on a Mac.
-This article describes how to use Office Online to test and debug your add-ins.
+This article describes how to use Office on the web to test and debug your add-ins.

 To get started:

 Get a Microsoft 365 developer account if you don't already have one or have access to a SharePoint site.

-Set up an add-in catalog on Office 365 (SharePoint Online).
-An add-in catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
-If you have your own SharePoint site, you can set up an add-in catalog document library.
-For more information, see Publish task pane and content add-ins to an add-in catalog on SharePoint.
+Set up an app catalog on Office 365 (SharePoint Online).
+An app catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
+If you have your own SharePoint site, you can set up an app catalog document library.
+For more information, see Publish task pane and content add-ins to an app catalog on SharePoint.

-Debug your add-in from Excel Online or Word Online
+Debug your add-in from Excel or Word on the web

-To debug your add-in by using Office Online:
+To debug your add-in by using Office on the web: